shaps80/iMessageStyleReveal/README.md

 Simply add the following to your Podfile:

+If you need Swift 2.2:
+`pod 'RevealableCell', '1.1'`

+If you need Swift 3.0:
-`pod 'RevealableCell'`
+`pod 'RevealableCell', '2.0'`

+---

-Then add the followig import at the top of your source file(s):
+Then add the following import at the top of your source file(s):

 Swift
 `import RevealableCell`